2021 Indian farmers' Republic Day protest: 24 January 2021

-Dependra Pathak, Special Commissioner and head of intelligence Delhi Police, following the sanction by the Delhi police on Kisan Gantantra Diwas Parade 2021, briefed the media.
+Dependra Pathak, Special Commissioner and Head of Delhi Police Intelligence, following the sanction by the Delhi Police on Kisan Gantantra Diwas Parade 2021, briefed the media.
 In his briefing, he said that Delhi Police has intelligence that Pakistan has plans to disrupt the parade.
 To support the assessment on Pakistan plans he said 'Intelligence' from 'various other agencies' was that '300 Twitter handles created in Pakistan from 13 to 18 January to disturb farmers’ tractor rally'.
-SN Shrivastava, the Commissioner of Delhi Police issued an order that Delhi Police, Central Armed Police Force and 'other force deployed for Republic Day Parade security, should remain in a ready position to move at short notice for law and order arrangement in connection with Kisan tractor rally'.
+SN Shrivastava, the Commissioner of Delhi Police issued an order that Delhi Police, Central Armed Police Forces (CAPFs) and 'other force deployed for Republic Day Parade security, should remain in a ready position to move at short notice for law and order arrangement in connection with Kisan Tractor Rally'.

-According to Police briefing, 12,000–13,000 tractors were estimated to participate in the Kisan tractor parade.
-The Kisan-parade will start after the end of the parade on the Rajpath.
+According to Police briefing, 12,000–13,000 tractors were estimated to participate in the Kisan Tractor Parade.
+The Kisan Parade will start after the end of the parade on the Rajpath.
 The schedule, the route, have been decided by the police.
 The route has been limited to routes "away from the arterial points around Tikri, Singhu and Ghazipur borders".

 25 January 2021

 Samyukta Kisan Morcha, to ensure orderly, nonviolent Farmers' Republic Day Parade, issued detailed instructions for preparation and conduct of the tractor rally.
-The government deployed 15 companies of para military forces to strengthen the security of the capital city during the protests.
+The government deployed 15 companies of paramilitary forces to strengthen the security of the capital city during the protests.
 Delhi Police issued a traffic advisory for the farmer's tractor rally.